 The planet the movie takes place is called Pandora and Google doesn’t differentiate that in the search behavior of users.
 Though I don’t suspect it made large impact in the overall trend for Pandora, some spikes from the year 2009/2010 could be attributed to the movie.
 And right here we have our first limitation of the Google Trends tool; if your competitors have common names, we don’t really suggest using Google Trends to study their brand power.

-Let’s check with the Google Keywords Tool to see if the brand power is similar.
+Even if the brand had a huge spike, somewhere around January – February 2017, Spotify started to outnumber Pandora.
+Let’s check with the Google Keywords Tool to see if the brand power is similar for January 2017 – January 2018.

-Indeed the number of searches for Pandora is almost double of the number for Spotify.
-With over 16 mil searches each month we can note that Pandora holds the biggest market share for online music streaming.
+Indeed, the number of searches for Spotify is 60% higher than Pandora.
+With over 16 mil searches each month, we can note that Pandora holds the biggest market share for online music streaming.

 This is a constant process for all businesses.